nixmo/Python_VU-AMS/README.md

 > [!NOTE]
 > This script is unofficial.
 I'm not affiliated with the Vrije Universiteit Amsterdam.

-The VU-AMS is a portable device for the recording of EKG and Electrodermal Activity.
+The VU-AMS is a portable device for the recording of EKG, IKG, and Electrodermal Activity.

 This script allows controlling the VU-AMS via Python when the device is connected to the Windows computer using the [USB infrared serial communication interface cable](https://vu-ams.nl/product/amsiusb/).